What is Drip all about?

 You can do a bulk download of all the stats over a specific time period.

 But who wants to download every time they want to see some basic stats?
 Because that’s what you get in the CSV, same basic stats, because these reports are split up so much.
 If I already went through the trouble of downloading a report, I would hope for a complete set of stats here.
 Also, minor thing, but you’ll have to convert numbers to percentages yourself, because nothing is formatted in the report.

 Another option to make your life and reporting easier is to connect your analytics tool through integrations.
 If the integration is not available, use Zapier to get the data from Drip going there and have it all visually laid out.

 Drip supports liquid language.
 And this by itself makes it so much more powerful for automations than other ESPs.
 It has a learning curve, so if you are unfamiliar with writing code, you’ll have a hard time.

-But if you dig in a bit into their liquid reference article for adding dynamic subscriber data, you’ll find most of the things you need.
+But if you dig in a bit into their liquid reference articles for adding dynamic subscriber data, you’ll find most of the things you need.
 This includes conditional logic, for showing personalized content based on user tags.
-Here is their full guide on liquid.

 But, liquid can get way more advanced than this, so anyone who wants to geek out over it will be able to do some amazing automations.